 Information is constantly being created and uploaded to the internet.
 If it wasn't for search engines, we would have a very difficult time finding the information we need.
 Search engines are like the librarians and archivists of the internet, they help us find exactly what we're looking for.

-What is a search engine?
+What is a Search Engine?

+A search engine is a software program that helps people find the information they are looking for online using keywords or phrases.
 There are many different types of search engines, but they all work in generally the same way.
 When you type something into a search engine, it uses special algorithms to scour the internet for content that is relevant to your query.
 It then ranks the results in order of relevancy and displays them on the screen.

-The process of finding and ranking information is constantly being refined as search engines strive to provide users with the best possible experience
+The process of finding and ranking information is constantly being refined as search engines strive to provide users with the best possible experience.

 How exactly do they work?